Turns command-line NLP tools into fully-fledged RESTful webservices with an auto-generated web-interface for human end-users.

 CLAM is set up in a universal fashion, requiring minimal effort on the part of the service developer.
 Your actual NLP application is treated as a black box, of which only the parameters, input formats and output formats need to be described.
 Your application itself needs not be network aware in any way, nor aware of CLAM, and the handling and validation of input can be taken care of by CLAM.

 CLAM is entirely written in Python, runs on UNIX-derived systems, and is available as open source under the GNU Public License (v3).
 It is set up in a modular fashion, and offers an API, and as such is easily extendable.
-CLAM communicates in a transparent XML format, and using XSL transformation offers a full web 2.0 web-interface for human end users.
+CLAM communicates in a transparent XML format, and using XSL transformation offers a modern client-side generated web-interface for human end users.

 Documentation is available on https://clam.readthedocs.io